ocelot-cloud/website/content/docs/legal/privacy-policy.md

 Last updated: 15 June 2025.

 This website does not collect, store, or process any personal data, such as IP addresses.
 We keep a minimal, anonymised access log for operational reasons.
-Each entry records only
+Each entry records only:

-* the timestamp (UTC),
+* Request line (HTTP method, path, and version)
-* requested path and HTTP method,
+* Status code
-* HTTP status,
+* Response size
-* response size,
+* Request ID or sequence (just a counter)
-* response time,
+* Internal router/service name
-* and an internal routing label
+* Response time

 Sample log entry: